Netcracker/KubeMarine/documentation/Maintenance.md

 ```

 **Note**: The certificate update procedure follows the default Calico API server installation procedure.
-If you have custom Calico installation steps in `plugins.calico.installation.procedures` section of the `cluster.yaml`
+If you have custom Calico installation steps in the `plugins.calico.installation.procedures` section of the `cluster.yaml`
-that in particular renew the certificate in a custom way,
+that in particular renews the certificate in a custom way,
 you may want to repeat the corresponding steps using [Plugins Reinstallation](Installation.md#plugins-reinstallation).

-#### Configuring Certificate Renew Procedure For Kubernetes Internal Certificates
+#### Configuring Certificate Renew Procedure for Kubernetes Internal Certificates

 To update internal Kubernetes certificates you can use the following configuration:
 ```yaml
 kubernetes: